vws-codes/ECE9065_Assignment_1/README.md

     - Special arrow button on either side of the item image on home-page. this does not work without js
     - Main image and 3 image gallery on product-page
     - Fancy buy-now button with hovering effect
+    - Better folder structure to prevent easy navigation to desired codes and prevent duplicating some commonly used styles across pages

 ## Folder Structure:
 ```